 - Provision of facilities supporting securitization structures: General Conditions Lenders may provide supporting facilities such as credit enhancement facilities, liquidity facilities, underwriting facilities, and servicing facilities.
 Since such facilities may also be provided by entities that are not lenders, entities providing such facilities are generally referred to in these directions as “facility providers”.

-The Draft framework for Securitization of Asset is different from the existing framework and it clearly emphasis in going forward, to avail capital relief, the transaction should have a mezzanine tranche.
-Also, the rule concerning capital relief in case of absence of a mezzanine tranche lacks clarity.
+The Draft Framework for Securitization of Asset is different from the existing framework and it clearly emphasizes in going forward, to avail capital relief, the transaction should have a mezzanine tranche.
+Also, the rule concerning capital relief in case of the absence of a mezzanine tranche lacks clarity.
 It says: the originator should not be holding more than 20% of the “exposure value” of the first loss positions.
-If the intent of this is to limit the originators position only to 20% of the first loss tranche, this is absolutely impractical.
+If the intent of this is to limit the originator’s position only to 20% of the first loss tranche, this is absolutely impractical.